Camp Savage

 The MISLS Album, 1946, p.
 36.

 Camp Savage is the former site of the U.S. Military Intelligence Service language school operating during World War II.
 The school itself was established in San Francisco, but was moved in 1942 to Savage, Minnesota.

 The purpose of the school was to teach the Japanese language to military personnel and civilians involved in the war effort.
 This skill could then be used to interrogate prisoners of war, translate captured documents, serve as interpreters with Japanese civilians, and aid in the American war effort.
+The training program usually lasted six to nine months.
 The program was later moved to Fort Snelling in St. Paul, Minnesota.

 History

 As relations worsened with Japan in the build-up to the war, a group of officers with previous tours of duty in Japan including Rufus S. Bratton and Sidney Mashbir saw the need for an intelligence unit, that would be able to understand the Japanese language.
 The possibility of using Japanese Americans, or Nisei, with language skills was suggested as the number of Caucasian personnel qualified in Japanese was almost non-existent, and with the crisis rapidly approaching, there was little time to train additional Caucasian personnel.
 Lt Col John Weckerling and Capt.
 Kai E. Rasmussen, returning from posts in Tokyo were tapped to head up the school.
 Nisei soldiers John F. Aiso and Arthur Kaneko, were found to be qualified linguists and recruited along with two civilian instructors, Akira Oshida and Shigeya Kihara, and became the Military Intelligence Service Language School (MISLS)'s first instructors.

 The unofficial logo of the MIS Language School at Camp Savage.

 The MISLS (initially known as the Fourth Army Intelligence School) began operation with an initial budget of $2,000 in November 1941, about a month before the Japanese bombed Pearl Harbor.
 The first class of 60 students began their training at the Presidio of San Francisco, graduating 45 students in May 1942.